sungnga/react-ecommerce/react-frontend/README.md

     ```

 **4. Get all products for admin CRUD - frontend**
-- At the moment, we are only getting 6 products at a time fron backend.
+- At the moment, we are only getting 6 products at a time from backend.
 This is set by default with limit param.
 We want to display all the products.
 Fix this issue and we also want to display the total products on the page
 - In ManageProducts.js file:
   - In the render section, display the total products in an h2 element.
 Do this just above the ul element
     - `<h2 className='text-center'>Total {products.length} products</h2>`